sergey-babkin/ReaderforSelfoss/.github/CONTRIBUTING.md

 ### Bug reports/Feature request

 * Always search before reporting an issue or asking for a feature to avoid duplicates.
+* Include your unique user id.
+It's displayed on the debug settings page.
+(You can tap it, it'll be copied to your clipboard)
-* Include every usefull details (app version, phone model, Android version and screenshots when possible)
+* Include every other useful details (app version, phone model, Android version and screenshots when possible).
 * Avoid bumping non-fatal issues, or feature requests.
 I'll try to fix them as soon as possible, and try to prioritize the requests.
 (You may wan to use the [reactions](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments) for that)

 ### Pull requests